lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 When you find him, he will tell you how to join forces with him to kill The Night King.

-He will then give you a requirement to kill The Night King.
+He will then give you one of the requirements to kill The Night King.

 An example is that he might tell you which query params you need to pass if you want to kill The Night King.